Ohio Covered Bridges

 The final bridge we found did not have a name or a marker.
 I believe it might have led to someone’s house, but we didn’t drive through to find out what was on the other side.

 Covered bridges hold a lot of history and have always been of interest to me.
-As we continue our journey across Vermont, New Hampshire and Maine, I hope to find more of these treasures to share.
+As we continue our journey across Vermont, New Hampshire and Maine, I hope to find more of these.